Expedited Commercial Plan Review

 All fees need to be paid at the time of initial submittal of plans to the City of Charlotte's Land Development Office.
 Occasionally, additional fees may need to be assessed at the time of plan approval.
 The owner and design professional will receive notification via phone and email advising of the outstanding fees due upon pick up of approved plans.

 Payment methods are cash, credit card, check (payable to the "City of Charlotte"), or an established Mecklenburg County account.
 The owner is responsible for all outstanding fee payments.
-See the User Fee Schedule.
+See the User Fee Schedule(PDF, 276KB).

-All plans are subject to an initial Gateway Review to ensure the submittal is complete and available for a comprehensive review.
-Decisions by City staff regarding completeness of a submittal or eligibility of a project for this review process are final and cannot be appealed.
+All plans are subject to a self-certify Gateway checklist filled out by the submitting designer to ensure the submittal is complete and available for a comprehensive review.
+Decisions by City staff regarding eligibility of a project for this review process are final and cannot be appealed.

 With the exception of the special user fee and shorter review timeframes, the Expedited Plan process follows the same basic procedure as a normal Commercial Plan submittal.
 Please visit the Commercial Plan Review Process "Step-by-Step" for help navigating the process.